zckyxew/comp0034-wk7/activities/dash-3-scatter-map.md

 |:------------------------------------|:---------------------------------|:-------------------------|:--------------|
 | [Activity 3](dash-3-scatter-map.md) | Scatter Mapbox, map with markers | pandas / SQLite database | Plotly Go     |

+Please create the database first by running the code in `paralympics_dash/create_db_dash.py` as this will create a version of the database that includes the latitude/longitude data.
+The database will be created within the paralympics_dash directory.

 You need to have the latitude and longitude of each event.
 These have been added to the SQLite database in a locations table.